KxSystems/docs-v1/docs/language/glossary.md

 Unary function
 : A function with _rank_ 2, i.e. that takes 1 _argument_, e.g. `count`

+Uniform function
+: A non-_atomic_ function that returns a result for each item in ts argument, e.g. `deltas`

 Unsigned function
 : A _lambda_ without a _signature_, eg `{x*x}`